-Nutritional yeast is different than baking yeast because it is inactive, meaning that it does not feed on sugars in your body or promote candida albicans, which is a yeast-like fungus that lives in the digestive tract.
+Nutritional yeast (We love Bragg’s brand and you can find it here!) is different than baking yeast because it is inactive, meaning that it does not feed on sugars in your body or promote candida albicans, which is a yeast-like fungus that lives in the digestive tract.
 For this reason, those who are advised to avoid yeast (most always this refers to “active” yeast) can almost always tolerate nutritional yeast.

 Nutritional yeast is a vegan source of complete protein and a rich source of B vitamins (including vitamin B12, which is extremely difficult to get from plant foods.)
 And, it tastes delicious!
 Nutritional yeast melts and has a mild cheddar cheese flavor, perfect for a healthy mac and cheese recipe (it’s also super yummy in soups, sprinkled on kale chips, mixed in sauces, dips and salad dressings.)

 You’ll notice this recipe makes a great big batch and the reason is it’s just as easy to make a big batch as a little batch.
 Leftovers can be stored in a covered container in the fridge for up to 3 days.